Blog Post View

 Types of Multi-Factor Authentication:

-2. This method is similar to how an OTP (One-Time Password) works.
+1. SMS Verification: This method is similar to how an OTP (One-Time Password) works.
 The first time you use a service, you will be prompted to register a valid mobile number.
 For the subsequent transaction, a passcode will be sent to your registered phone.
 The passcode needs to be used while accessing the service, and a new passcode will be generated each time you log in.
 This helps in keeping the system safe so long as the phone is safe.

-There are few downsides to this method.
+There are a few downsides to this method.
 In case the phone is misplaced or stolen, there is no way the user can be authenticated.
 If stolen, this can be potentially misused.
-This requires the phone to be always available and having a network range to receive an SMS.
+This requires the phone to be always available and have a network range to receive an SMS.
 SMS verification can also be susceptible to SIM swap attacks which can occur owing to flaws in the cellular network.

-The "seed" used by the app to generate the code is stored on your device.
+,br> The "seed" used by the app to generate the code is stored on your device.
 So even if someone knows your phone number or intercepts the messages, this cannot be hacked.
 The downside of this method can also cause misuse if your mobile device is stolen or lost.
 Another issue is the nuisance of setting up the application code each time you acquire a new mobile device.

-6. Many companies are creating a U2F (Universal 2 Factor) physical token to improve security.
+3. Physical tokens or authentication keys: Many companies are creating a U2F (Universal 2 Factor) physical token to improve security.
 This needs to be placed on the USB port and simply press a button on it.
 The advantage is that the user does not have to type the access code.
 In the future, these devices will work over Bluetooth or alternate technology to ensure the removal of USB port dependency.

 This is a better approach as compared to SMS verification since the one-time code cannot be intercepted.
 In case you happen to access a phishing site, the access code typed on the page can be easily captured and used to gain access to a real website.
 However, with a physical token, there is no user intervention.
 The physical authentication key works with the browser directly and the browser ensures it's communicating with a real website.
 So a phishing site attack can be avoided.
 This still has some areas to be considered such as a scenario where the physical key is misplaced or stolen.
-Similarly, there can be an issue in the case of using more than one service which supports physical tokens.
+Similarly, there can be an issue in the case of using more than one service that supports physical tokens.

-8. In app-based authentication, the user does not have to provide an access token every time.
+4. App-based authentication In app-based authentication, the user does not have to provide an access token every time.
 So long as a certain app is available on your phone or device, you can continue accessing the services.
 Google offers a code-less authentication so long as the Google app is installed over the phone.
 In case you access Google services from another device, then you just need to tap a button on your phone.

 A similar approach is used by Apple which does verification not at the app level, but at the iOS level.
-In case the user chooses to log in from a new device, a one-time use code is sent over the registered device such as iPhone or iPad.
+In case the user chooses to log in from a new device, a one-time use code is sent over to the registered device such as an iPhone or iPad.
 Such a method requires less user intervention and maintenance.

 Benefits of Using Multi-Factor authentication: